 Synapses firing and reflexes revved, we took the light rail south to the Roosevelt Street station, where we found a Grid Bike Share hub with a dozen or so bikes at our disposal.
 My friend had downloaded a Grid Bike app to her smartphone, and I had set up my account online at home, so it was a matter of entering account and pin numbers to spring loose two bikes from the racks.

-Each bikes comes equipped with a lock, a bell and a basket (in case there was any shopping during our excursion); you have to supply your own helmet.
+Each bikes comes equipped with a lock, a bell and a basket (in case there was any shopping during our excursion); but you have to supply your own helmet.
 We heeded advice to put the bikes “on hold” when we locked up at a stop so we wouldn’t have to restart the rental process each time.
-We chose to use bike paths on 3rd and 5th Avenues to get to our destinations, as opposed to busier Central Avenue.
+We chose to use bike paths on Third and Fifth avenues to get to our destinations, as opposed to busier Central Avenue.

 A quick spin through Hance Park took us next door to the Irish Cultural Center, where three freestanding stone buildings replicate a 12th-century Norman castle, a cottage and a barn.
 We chose to wander around on our own, but for a small fee we could have taken a guided tour of the grounds and museum exhibits.
 This is a great place to learn about Ireland’s culture or (if you’re Irish) trace your ancestry.
 On St. Patrick’s Day, there’s live music, dancing, food and beer.

-Also adjacent to Hance Park is the Burton Barr Central Library, our next stop.
+Also, adjacent to Hance Park, Burton Barr Central Library (temporarily closed) is our next stop.
 As an architecture geek, I love this iconic, design-award-winning, modernist building that rises above Central Avenue like a cliff.
 Completed in 1995, it was designed by two leading Arizona architects, Will Bruder and Wendell Burnette, who have gone on to do other landmark projects.
 My favorite element?
 The vast fifth floor reading room, where skylights perfectly illuminate tapering columns during the summer solstice, which the library hosts as an annual viewing event.

 The art museum’s store was tempting (books, tableware, jewelry, objets d’art), but we pedaled on to the Heard Museum, a gracious institution dedicated to the art and culture of native peoples.
 We almost didn’t make it into the museum itself, waylaid by the Heard Museum Shop and its gorgeous American Indian jewelry, dawdling in the bookstore across the entry courtyard and then examining the menu of the Native American-centric Courtyard Cafe.
 (Yeah, we just ate, but we were burning calories on the bikes, no?)